vertwo-oss/plite/README.md

 * `main()`
 * `getShortOpts()`

-and add a third method, if you want to work with long options (.e.g., `--verbose`):
+and add a third method, if you want to work with long options (e.g., `--verbose`):

 * `getLongOpts()`